 Rich, smoky, oily and pungently garlicky, baba ghanoush is a joy of a dish and for me it makes the best use of aubergines.

-I can seriously eat baba ghanoush by the bucket load while watching television, but it is so good served at parties where people can just dip in with breadsticks or crunchy vegetables!
+There are many versions of baba ghanoush but this is one I have been making for about 30 years.
+I can seriously eat it by the bucket load while watching television, but it is so good served at parties where people can just dip in with breadsticks or crunchy vegetables!